 In the past, there were people, particularly in New Mexico but also in California and Texas, who preferred to be called Spanish, who traced their ancestry to Spaniards and the era of Spanish colonialism rather than to indigenous people.
 Such people today might be assumed to prefer the name Hispanic to Latino, but I have not read or heard anything to let me know whether this is true.
 In the 1980s, there was some use of Spanish surnames to classify people, but that had too many problems, including the fact that many people from the Philippines and other parts of Asia have Spanish surnames, dating from the 400 years of Spanish colonialism.

-The color name for Mexicans or Latinos is “brown” and there was some discussion of a “Brown Power” movement in the 1960s, but no organizations ever took the name “Brown” and brown is not an acceptable race name in the United States.
-It has never been used as an insult to my knowledge, and you will sometimes here activists speak of “brown people” to refer generally to people who are neither white nor black, but this is a casual usage that is not common.
+The color name for Mexicans or Latinos is “brown” and there was some discussion of a “Brown Power” movement in the 1960s, and the Brown Berets were a radical group that drew some inspiration from the Black Panthers, but brown in that construction referred to their hats, not their skin.
+Brown is not an acceptable race name in the United States.
+It has never been used as an insult to my knowledge, and you will sometimes here activists speak of “brown people” to refer generally to people who are neither white nor black, but this is a casual usage that is not well organized into a movement.

 Insult terms: wetback, beaner, greaser, spic,

 Asians, Asian Americans, “APIA”